gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

 Gruntwork built its IaC Library using the following tools:

-1. [Terraform](https://www.terraform.io/).
-The Library contains nearly 300 Terraform modules covering common AWS use cases.
-All modules are compatible with vanilla [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), or third-party pipeline tools like [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/) and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).
+1. [OpenTofu](https://opentofu.org/)/[Terraform](https://www.terraform.io/).
+The Library contains nearly 300 OpenTofu/Terraform modules covering common AWS use cases.
+All modules are compatible with [OpenTofu](https://opentofu.org/), [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), or third-party pipeline tools like [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/) and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).

 1. [Packer](https://www.packer.io/).
 The Library includes definitions for _machine images_ (e.g., VM images) using Packer.
 A common use case is creating Amazon Machine Images (AMIs) for EC2 instances, where configuration is defined entirely in code.
-After building an AMI, you can deploy it using Terraform.
+After building an AMI, you can deploy it using OpenTofu/Terraform.

 1. [Terratest](https://terratest.gruntwork.io/).
-All modules are functionally validated with automated tests written in Terratest.
+All modules are functionally validated with automated tests written using Terratest.